China’s Xi on visit to Vietnam months after Hanoi strengthened ties with US

 US President Biden visits Vietnam: Wartime foes to highest-level partners?

-Xi will meet Communist Party general secretary Nguyen Phu Trong, President Vo Van Thuong and Prime Minister Pham Minh Chinh, Vietnam’s Ministry of Foreign Affairs said.
+Xi was scheduled to meet Communist Party general secretary Nguyen Phu Trong, President Vo Van Thuong and Prime Minister Pham Minh Chinh, Vietnam’s Ministry of Foreign Affairs said.

-Xi expects to have an in-depth exchange of views on strategic issues “critical to the direction” of relations between the two sides, Chinese state media reported as the visit kicked off.
-Leaders from both sides will also discuss international and regional issues of common concern, it said.
+Speaking after his arrival at Hanoi airport, Xi said he would talk with Vietnamese leaders on “the overall, strategic, and directional issues of China-Vietnam relations, as well as international and regional issues of common concern, in order to push bilateral relations into a new stage”, according to Chinese state media.

+Later in the day, the sides signed 37 agreements, including on cross-border rail development and trade.
+The two countries have also agreed to conduct joint patrols in the Tonkin Gulf, according to reporters who witnessed the signing ceremony.

 Vietnam has long pursued a “bamboo diplomacy” approach, striving to stay on good terms with both powers.
 It shares US concerns about Beijing’s increasing assertiveness in the contested South China Sea, but it also has political commonality and close economic ties with China.